An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Experiments and Results

 \end{linenomath} where $TP$ denotes true positives, samples correctly predicted as $LC$; $FP$ denotes false positives, $LK$ samples incorrectly predicted as $LC$; $FN$ denotes false negatives, $LC$ samples incorrectly predicted as other decisions.

 Table~\ref{tab:comparison} compares the performance of different baselines against our proposed method on LK and LC classification.
 The results clearly show that rule-based IDM+MOBIL performs the worst, with overall accuracy of only 0.6185, reflecting its limited adaptability to heterogeneous human driving patterns.
 Learning-based methods achieve significantly higher performance: H-LSTM reaches above 0.91 across all metrics by capturing temporal dependencies, while BC attains moderate performance (accuracy 0.8461) but is constrained by its reliance on direct imitation.
 The VWC model further improves classification accuracy to 0.9207 by adaptively weighting interactive features.
-In contrast, our proposed intention-driven BC-IRL framework achieves the best overall results, with accuracy 0.9418 and F1-score 0.9427.
-Notably, it improves lane change recognition (precision 0.8911, recall 0.9239, F1-score 0.9072) over all baselines, highlighting its ability to model inter-driver heterogeneity through cooperation scores and reward inference.
+More recent interaction-aware architectures demonstrate further gains.
+GNN and RNN models achieve overall accuracies of 0.9594 and 0.9547, respectively, indicating the effectiveness of explicitly modeling inter-vehicle dependencies and temporal dynamics.
+The Transformer-based model achieves 0.9651 accuracy, benefiting from its global attention mechanism for capturing long-range interactions.
+In contrast, our proposed intention-driven BC-IRL framework achieves the best overall results, with accuracy 0.9698 and F1-score 0.9699.
+Notably, it further improves lane change recognition performance, demonstrating the advantage of explicitly modeling heterogeneous cooperation through intrinsic and interaction-driven components.

 Fig.~\ref{fig:decision_results} further illustrates the training dynamics and classification outcomes.
-Fig.~\ref{fig:decision_results} (a) shows that both training and validation losses decrease steadily, with no significant overfitting, indicating stable convergence.
-Fig.~\ref{fig:decision_results} (b) reports the validation metrics (precision, recall, F1-score), all of which rapidly increase and stabilize around 0.9, demonstrating robust generalization.
-The confusion matrix in Fig.~\ref{fig:decision_results} (c) shows that the model achieves high true positive and true negative rates, with only a small number of misclassifications (171 false positives and 99 false negatives), confirming the effectiveness of the intention-driven decision-making framework in distinguishing LK and LC intentions.
+Fig.~\ref{fig:decision_results}(a) shows that both training and validation losses decrease steadily, with no significant overfitting, indicating stable convergence.
+The confusion matrix in Fig.~\ref{fig:decision_results}(b) shows that the model achieves high true positive and true negative rates, with only a small number of misclassifications, confirming the effectiveness of the intention-driven decision-making framework in distinguishing LK and LC intentions.
+As shown in Table~\ref{tab:inference_time}, our method exhibits the lowest inference time among all learning-based baselines.
+Despite incorporating interaction modeling, it maintains a substantially lower latency than RNN-, GNN-, and Transformer-based approaches.